FlaxEngine/FlaxDocs/manual/physics/colliders/index.md

 ![Physics Colliders Debug View](media/physics-colliders-debug-view.png)

 In Editor viewport use widget option **View -> Debug View -> Physics Colliders** to enable drawing collisions shapes geometry.
-It can be sued to profile the physics scene.
+It can be used to profile the physics scene.
 Static colliders are blue, dynamic colliders are pink, terrain is green, and characters are yellow.

 Alternatively, you can use widget option **View -> View Flags -> Physics Debug** to profile physical shapes and physics simulation.